-Steve Johnson is an academic and operational forensic scientist, with a distinguished track record in providing strategic advice, training and education to government, armed forces, academia and industry on CBRNE and forensics.
+Steve is also an academic and forensic scientist, with a distinguished track record in providing strategic advice, training and education to government, armed forces, academia and industry on CBRNE and forensics.
 Educated at Cambridge University and Cranfield University, he has received broad training across policing and counter terrorism, with specialisation in CBRNE.
-He was previously a Royal Engineer, with CBRN, Search and EOD experience, and then transferred to the RTR and the Joint CBRN Regiment.
-Most recently he has been the CBRN Training policy officer for the British Army.